RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Enable quick system select**

-If enabled, it will be possible to jump between gamelists using the _Left_ and _Right_ buttons without having to first go back to the system view.
+If enabled, it's possible to navigate between gamelists using the _Left_ and _Right_ buttons without having to first go back to the System view.

 **Display on-screen help**

-Activating or deactivating the built-in help system that provides contextual information regarding button usage.
+Activates or deactivates the built-in help system that provides contextual information regarding button usage.

 **Play videos immediately (override theme)**